MartinMikusat/hw_ts_parametric_sequencer/README.md

 - `NodeBasicReveal2D`: Reveals a model with fade-in and position animation
 - `NodeBasicHide2D`: Hides a model with fade-out
 - `NodeBasicUnhide2D`: Unhides a model
-- `NodeToMarkerPosition2D`: Positions a model relative to a marker (simple offset)
+- `NodeToMarkerPosition2D`: Positions an object relative to a marker (simple offset)

 ### Math Utilities